Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 ### A note about z-lift

 We have z-lift disabled by default as it impacts print times.
 If you find your nozzle scraping surfaces, plan on manual filament changes mid-print, or are using ironing, enabling z-lift is highly recommended.
-We recommend a .25 z-lift height.
+We recommend at least a .25 z-lift height.

 ## Known Issues